 A: Your complete recovery from surgery is of utmost importance to OrthoVirginia.
 Our physical therapy services are still open.
-However, we suggest you reach out to your surgeon for his/her recommendation based upon where you are in your recovery as you might be a candidate for at home exercises or telemedicine visits.
+However, we suggest you reach out to your surgeon for his/her recommendation based upon where you are in your recovery as you might be a candidate for at home exercises or telemedicine visit.

 Q: I saw on your website you offer telemedicine.
 Does that include physical therapy?

-A: OrthoVirginia is committed to providing the safest and most convenient care.
-During this time, telemedicine is a great option.
+A: OrthoVirginia is committed to providing the safest and most convenient care during this time, telemedicine is a great option.
 Your physical therapist will contact you directly about the viability of telemedicine for your specific course of treatment.

 Q: My therapist called and told me I’m being transitioned to an at-home program for my therapy.
 Why is that?

 A: Proactively transitioning you to an at-home program is an opportunity to safely practice social distancing while still working on your recovery in the convenience of your home.
 Your therapist is just a phone call away or if available, a video visit.

 Q: I read on the CDC website that part of social distancing is to be 6’ away from anyone.
 My physical therapist has to help move my body as part of my treatment and isn’t 6’ away, is that safe?
 Should I reschedule my appointment?